 Some crops are soil builders: soil builders include peas, beans, and cover crops such as clover.

-A simple crop rotation would plant heavy feeders in a dedicated planting bed the first year, followed by light feeders in the same bed the second year, followed by soil builders the third year.
+Simple crop rotation would plant heavy feeders in a dedicated planting bed the first year, followed by light feeders in the same bed the second year, followed by soil builders the third year.
 This rotation presumes there are separate planting areas big enough for all of the crops you want to plant in each of the three rotation groups.

 If you have more than three planting beds and grow a large number of vegetables you can dedicate more than one bed to each group each year and still maintain the rotation.

 Crop rotation in small gardens can be difficult; let’s say you only have one or two planting beds.
-In that case you can still rotate crops simply to differing spots.
+In that case, you can still rotate crops simply to differing spots.
 You can follow a tomato with a bean one year after the other.
-Or you can replace a heavy feeding crop such as broccoli grown in the spring or fall with peas in the spring or beans the next summer.
+Or you can replace a heavy-feeding crop such as broccoli grown in the spring or fall with peas in the spring or beans the next summer.
 You can also replace a heavy feeder with a green manure cover crop that feeds the soil; cover crops that feed the soil include dwarf white clover or hairy vetch.

 Adding plenty of aged compost to planting beds before the season starts, after harvest, and as a side dressing during the growing season is another way to boost or replace nutrients in the soil, but that is not crop rotation.